List of Ghostbusters video games: Ghostbusters (1984)

-Ghostbusters is a licensed game produced by Activision based on the movie of the same name.
-It was designed by David Crane, produced by Brad Fregger, and released for several home computer platforms in 1984, and later released for various video game console systems, including the Atari 2600, Master System and NES.
+Ghostbusters was designed by David Crane for the Commodore 64 and published by Activision in 1984.
+It was ported to other home computers, the Atari 2600, Master System and Nintendo Entertainment System.

-Most versions of the game have a similar basic format to the initial Commodore 64 and Atari 8-bit family game, which Crane wrote in six weeks.
-He based it in part on an incomplete game called Car Wars featuring armed automobiles in a city; this led, for example, to the "ghost vacuum" on the Ecto-1, something not present in the film.
+Crane wrote the game in six weeks, based in part on an incomplete project called Car Wars about armed automobiles in a city.
+This led to the "ghost vacuum" on the Ecto-1, something not present in the film.
 Activision obtained the license early in the film's production, and most of the game was finished by the time Crane watched the film.
 While pleased with the game, Crane later stated that he regretted not being able to include a better victory screen.
 The last week of development was spent on the opening screen which plays the Ghostbusters theme song.
-The game was later ported to the ZX Spectrum, Amstrad CPC, MSX, and Atari 2600.

-The game starts with a choice between four drivable cars, and the player must stock up on equipment and make money to complete their objectives.
-Upon completion of the Commodore 64, ZX Spectrum, Atari 8-bit, Amstrad CPC, Sega Master System and MSX versions of the game, a code was provided that allowed the player to start a new game with the amount of money accumulated by the end of the previous game.
-This allowed accelerated progression in the new game.
-The game varied in some respects depending upon which platform it was played; the Sega Master System version (1987) added an on-foot shooting gallery level with different animations, while the NES version (1988), ported by Japanese developer Bits Laboratory, made the action sequences considerably more difficult, had lower graphical resolution and provided a different ending.
-The new ending in the NES version is full of spelling, grammar and punctuation mistakes:
+The Master System version (1987) added an on-foot shooting gallery level with different animations, while the NES version (1988), ported by Japanese developer Bits Laboratory, made the action sequences considerably more difficult, had lower graphical resolution and provided a different ending.
+The ending in the NES version is full of spelling, grammar and punctuation mistakes:

-This ending text can also be seen on a monitor in the Firehouse in the 2009 Ghostbusters: The Video Game.

-The Real Ghostbusters (1987), arcade game
+The Real Ghostbusters (1987)

-The Real Ghostbusters is an arcade game based on the cartoon series of the same name.
-It was released by Japanese game company Data East in 1987.
-The game was later ported to the Amiga, Amstrad CPC, Atari ST, Commodore 64, and ZX Spectrum.
-The game has a total of 10 levels.
+The Real Ghostbusters is an arcade video game based on the cartoon series of the same name.
+It was released by Data East in 1987, then ported to the Amiga, Amstrad CPC, Atari ST, Commodore 64, and ZX Spectrum.
 In Japan, the arcade version is known as Meikyūu Hunter G (迷宮ハンターG, Labyrinth Hunter G), and does not use the Ghostbusters license.

-The game went to number 2 in the UK sales charts, behind Run the Gauntlet.

 Ghostbusters II video game

-Ghostbusters II is the title of a video game released for several home computer and console systems.
-The game is loosely based on the film of the same name.
+Ghostbusters II was released for several home computer and console systems.It is loosely based on the film of the same name.